Is IBM Actually Based on Diversity or Indian Labor?

 Executive Summary

-- IBM has a multidecade strategy of increasing profit margins on workers by replacing domestic with Indian workers.
+- IBM has a multidecade strategy of increasing worker profit margins by replacing domestic with Indian workers.

 - They call this strategy a “commitment to diversity.”